- About This Trip

 Minimum and Maximum numbers

 The minimum number of clients for this trip to go is five; when we reach that number, it will be “Guaranteed.”
 Please do not book flights prior to assurance that the departure is confirmed.
 Please see our Booking Terms and Conditions for our policies in the event that we have to cancel a departure.

-The maximum number of clients on this trip is twelve.
+The maximum number of clients on this trip is sixteen.
 We will indicate in the “Status” column of the “Trip Dates” when we are approaching maximum numbers.

 All travelers with West Adventures Inc. or any trusted partners are expected to obey all laws and regulations of the countries and facilities visited.
 Any illegal drug use is unacceptable and will be cause for removal from the tour.
 Smoking bans have been implemented in Canada in enclosed public places such as restaurants, bars and shopping malls.
 Please note that the legal drinking age in BC is 19 and in Alberta is 18.
 Laws are strictly enforced and our tour guides are unable to help anyone under age obtain alcohol of any kind.
 It is mandatory to wear a seat belt at all times when driving.

 Vancouver is both the starting and ending point of the trip.
 We utilize several hotels within the City.
 Your final pre-trip documents will indicate which is the hotel for your departure and give instructions for getting there.
 The trip officially starts with the group meeting, normally at 6 pm on the first day of the trip.
 Look for a posted note or other information at the front desk of the joining hotel to confirm the time and place of the meeting and receive any last minute instructions or required information.